 General Course Information

-Course Code PHYSICS 1508 Course Physical Aspects of Nature I (Vet Bioscience) Coordinating Unit School of Chemistry & Physics Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 7 hours per week Incompatible PHYSICS 1100, PHYSICS 1101, PHYSICS 1501 & PHYSICS 1008 Restrictions Available to B Sc (Veterinary Bioscience) students only without SACE Stage 2 Physics or with a Subject Achievement grade of less than B- (under review) or equiv Course Description This course provides an introduction to some of the principles of physics and their applications in agricultural and biological sciences.
+Course Code PHYSICS 1508 Course Physical Aspects of Nature I (Vet Bioscience) Coordinating Unit School of Physical Sciences Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 7 hours per week Available for Study Abroad and Exchange N Incompatible PHYSICS 1100, PHYSICS 1101, PHYSICS 1501 & PHYSICS 1008 Restrictions Available to BSc (Veterinary Bioscience) students only without SACE Stage 2 Physics or with a Subject Achievement grade of less than B- or equiv and without SACE Stage 2 Mathematical Methods Course Description This course provides an introduction to some of the principles of physics and their applications in agricultural and biological sciences.
 It is intended for students who have not studied SACE Stage 2 Physics, and who require familiarity with Physics principles and applications in their other studies.
 The course introduces concepts of force, energy, thermal physics, fluids and DC electricity, introduction to practical problem solving.

 Course Coordinator: Associate Professor Andrew MacKinnon